Spirit (John Denver album)

-Spirit is the 11th studio album by John Denver.
+Spirit is the eleventh studio album by John Denver.
 It was released in August, 1976.
 After the full-blown success of Windsong and its accompanying hit singles, this album began a downward chart trend for the singer, although he continued to have hits on the adult contemporary charts.
 "Baby, You Look Good to Me Tonight" reached #65 on the U.S. Billboard Hot 100, as well as reaching the Top 40 on the U.S. and Canadian Country and AC charts.

 This album was re-released with bonus tracks.